The Best Ad Blockers for Firefox 2026

 1. Open the Mozilla Firefox browser.

-2. Select the three lines in the upper-right part of your screen.
+2. Select the puzzle piece to the right of your address bar.

 Can you block Twitch ads on Firefox?

-If you want to use ad blocking for Twitch on Firefox, the free version of Adblock Plus lets you enable this filter. uBlock Origin, one of our top-rated Firefox ad blockers, used to block ads on Twitch but no longer offers this feature.
-Read our article on the best ad blockers for Twitch for more options.
+If you want to use ad blocking for Twitch on Firefox, then uBlock Origin is the best option.
+Read our article on the best ad blockers for Twitch for all our top picks for Twitch.

 Can you block YouTube ads on Firefox?

-After undergoing testing, we can confirm that Surfshark CleanWeb, AdGuard, NordVPN Threat Protection, AdLock, and uBlock Origin can block YouTube ads.
+After undergoing testing, we can confirm that Surfshark CleanWeb, Total Adblock, AdLock, and uBlock Origin can block YouTube ads.

 Comprehensive Ad Blocking Online and in Apps + VPN Connection